-Figure 1 Hypori Halo Client (iOS) User Data Flow
+Figure 1 Hypori Halo Client (Windows) User Data Flow

-The user's physical device is a "window" to their virtualized smartphone residing in the cloud or on-premises.
-The Hypori Halo app captures touch and sensor data from any iOS device.
+The user's physical device is a "window" to their virtualized device residing in the cloud or on-premises.
+The Hypori Halo application captures touch and sensor data from any Windows desktop, Surface tablet, or laptop.
 Encrypted pixels are transmitted to and from the physical device to access the enterprise applications in the cloud.

-Hypori Halo delivers secure access to enterprise apps and data via a separate, secure virtual device from a smartphone or tablet.
+Hypori Halo delivers secure access to enterprise applications and data via a separate, secure virtual device from a Windows desktop, Surface tablet, or laptop.
 It uses cloud-based, zero-trust architecture, guarantees no data on the device, and 100% separation of personal and enterprise data.